tstockwell/TermSatNet/README.md

 I've already written enough code and tests to know that it's going to serve my purposes as the core of a rule-based programming language.

 Here's why...
-System X is actually a kind of compiled program, it's not something that I invented, I *derived* it.
+System X itself is not something that I invented or created, it's actually a kind of compiled program.
+I *derived* it.

-I essentially wrote a specification of a program that can reduce boolean expressions and 'compiled' that specification into the X system.
+I essentially wrote a specification of a program that can reduce boolean expressions and 'compiled' that specification into a set of logically constrained rewrite rules that became the inference rules in X.
 The expression syntax and the path ordering together are that specification.
-These were 'compiled' into a set of logically constrained rewrite rules that became the inference rules in X.
+The inference rules in System X are a generalized version of the derived rules.
-> That's right, the inference rules for System X were not *invented* by me, they were *derived* from the structure of the expressions and the path ordering.
+> That's right, the inference rules for System X were not *invented* by me,
+they were *derived* from the structure of the expressions and the path ordering.

 One reason I am feeling confident in the work I've done here is precisely because it's not something that I invented, it's something that I computed.
 *Explaining* what you have computed is a whole other problem though :-).
 I had to come up with a way to prove properties about the generated rules.
 That's what the documentation is about.